DrCopyPaste/RecNForget/README.md

 - default hotkey for "toggle record" is now [Pause]
 - shrinked main window in size and reorganized controls a bit
 - all action buttons now are in the same row at the bottom
-- no more standard title bar
+- moved always on top option to context menu
 - added icons for most buttons
-- can select the slected file in the explorer using [Down-Arrow]-key in the main window
+- can select the selected file in the explorer using [Down-Arrow]-key in the main window
 - can play/pause slected file using [Space]-key in the main window
 - added skip buttons to navigate through output folder (auto selects the latest file on program start)
 - can skip to previous/next file using [Left-Arrow]/[Right-Arrow]-key in the main window